rksvc/mpv-manual/docs/video-output-drivers.md

 See `--vo=help` for a list of compiled-in video output drivers.

-The recommended output driver is `--vo=gpu`, which is the default.
+The recommended output driver is `--vo=gpu-next`, which is the default.
 All other drivers are for compatibility or special purposes.
 If the default does not work, it will fallback to other drivers (in the same order as listed by `--vo=help`).

 Note that the default video output driver is subject to change, and must not be relied upon.
 If a certain VO needs to be used (e.g. for `libmpv`